ScriptFUSION/Porter/README.md

 Record collections are composed by Porter using the decorator pattern.
 If provider data is not modified, `PorterRecords` will decorate the `ProviderRecords` returned from a `ProviderResource`.
 That is, `PorterRecords` has a pointer back to the previous collection, which could be written as: `PorterRecords` → `ProviderRecords`.
 If a mapping was applied, the collection stack would be `PorterRecords` → `MappedRecords` → `ProviderRecords`.
 In general this is an unimportant detail for most users but it can be useful for debugging.
 The stack of record collection types informs us of the transformations a collection has undergone and each type holds a pointer to relevant objects that participated in the transformation, for example, `PorterRecords` holds a reference to the `ImportSpecification` that was used to create it and can be accessed using `PorterRecords::getSpecification`.

 A collection may be `Countable`, depending on whether the imported data set was countable and whether any destructive operations were performed after import.
 Filtering is a destructive operation since it may remove records and therefore the count reported by a `ProviderResource` may no longer be accurate.
-It is the prerogative of the imported resource to supply the number of records in its collection by returning `CountableProviderRecords` which causes Porter to return `CountablePorterRecords` as long as no destructive operations were performed.
-This is possible because all non-destructive collection types have a `Countable` analogue.
+It is the responsibility of the resource to supply the number of records in its collection by returning an iterator that implements `Countable`, such as `CountableProviderRecords`.
+When a countable iterator is detected, Porter returns `CountablePorterRecords` as long as no destructive operations were performed, which is only possible because all non-destructive operation's collection types have a countable analogue.

 Filtering
 ---------